 For your own needs, be sure to consult your nutritionist or other health professional (especially to make sure that your personal nutritional supplementation doesn't conflict with any special physiological, metabolic, or medical conditions you may have, or medications you're taking).
 But I'd strongly suspect that these supplements would probably be at the top of most lists:

 • Multi-vitamin-mineral-nutrient supplement — A good way for any individual to ensure getting an array of the most essential vitamins and minerals, plus other nutrients like certain amino acids, is to take a multi-nutrient supplement.
 One example, which I use, is Bronson's Fortified Vitamin & Mineral Insurance Formula, which includes the whole array of important B vitamins, plus other critical vitamins such as A, C, D and K. In addition, it provides the most crucial minerals, including the less-well-known ones such as chromium and manganese.

 As just one example of a verified health benefit from the use of daily multivitamins, according to research, such supplements taken routinely over a period of 10 years may cut your risk of colon cancer in half in comparison with other individuals not taking multivitamins.
-See: The Benefits Of Nutritional Supplements.
-Also see: Top Nine Essential Vitamins & Minerals and Vitamins and Minerals.
+See: The ABCs of Supplements and Vitamins and Minerals.

 • Vitamin C — Plenty of people, and well-documented studies, attest to vitamin C's power as an antioxidant to boost immune function and provide other benefits (such as helping produce collagen, a naturally occurring protein used by your body to form almost all tissue).
 It's usually best when vitamin C is taken in capsule form in amounts of about 500 milligrams (mg) at a time, from about 2000 to several thousand mg a day.